36 Kite Sellers, Flyers Arrested In Special Crackdown - UrduPoint

 36 Kite Sellers, Flyers Arrested In Special Crackdown

-RAWALPINDI, (UrduPoint / Pakistan Point News - 22nd Feb, 2023 ) :Rawalpindi district police on the directives of City Police Officer, Syed Khalid Mehmood Hamdani here on Wednesday continued a special crackdown against kite sellers and flyers and managed to net 36.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 24th Feb, 2023 ) :Rawalpindi district police on the directives of City Police Officer, Syed Khalid Mehmood Hamdani here on Thursday night continued a special crackdown against kite sellers and flyers and managed to net 36 and recovered hundreds of kites, kite flying string rolls, two pistols and 15 bottles of liquor.

 According to a police spokesman, all police stations of the district had been directed to accelerate ongoing operations against kite-flying ban violators while special teams constituted to control kite-flying under the supervision of senior police officers were conducting raids in different areas.

-Rawal Division police arrested 23 accused on recovery of 596 kites and string rolls while Potohar Division police netted eight and seized 146 kites and string rolls.

-Similarly, Saddar Division police in their crackdown against the violators arrested five for possessing 499 kites and string rolls.
+He informed that over 1300 cops were deployed to control kite flying in city areas.
+Monitoring was also being conducted from over 250 rooftops of the buildings, he added.

-Senior Superintendent of Police, Operations, Capt. ® Muhammad Amir Khan Niazi said that all available resources were being utilized to control kite flying.
+Senior Superintendent of Police, Operations, Capt (retd) Muhammad Amir Khan Niazi said that all available resources were being utilized to control kite flying.

 He said strict vigilance would be maintained like in previous years to maintain law and order in the city and to curb the dangerous kite flying.